 If the exam is not passed on the first attempt, test takers may enroll in a remediation writing course.
 Test takers should consult with NSCM for a list of acceptable remediation courses.
 If the remediation course is completed with a grade of “B” or higher, then it is not necessary to retake the exam.
 If the remediation course is completed with a grade of “B-“ or lower, then the test takers may opt to retake the exam.
 Test takers have a maximum of two (2) attempts on the Accuplacer.
 Test takers should consult with the NSCM at (407) 823-2681 or firstname.lastname@example.org or NSC 130 for questions about grammar proficiency requirements of limited access majors within the school.

-Test takers will receive a printed copy of their exam score immediately upon completion of the exam.
-The UTC provides score information to NSCM on a weekly basis (typically on Fridays).
+The testing center provides score information to NSCM on a weekly basis (typically on Fridays).

 In order to pass the grammar proficiency requirement of limited access majors within the NSCM, test takers must earn a scaled score of 245 or higher on both exams (Reading and Writing).